Kalimuthu-Velappan/SONIC-DOCS/platforms/coremgr/core_file_manager.md

         }
     },

 While configuring the export service, the remote server password is encrypted with device universally unique identifier (UUID) and stored into the config DB, so that the password can be decrypted only on the device.
-The fields r
+The protocol fields configures the one of the file transfer protocol either SCP or SFTP.

 The core manager shall scan for newly generated core files periodically and export the new core files to the configured location.